awave1/lecture-notes/grst205/final.md

 - **Drama** from **3rd BCE**, inspired by Greek Drame
   - publicly funded as a part of **ludi**
 - Organized by politicians and magistrates (especially *aediles*) during Republic; dominated by emperor in Imperial Period

+#### Roman Mass Entertainment: Significances

+**Political Significance**:

+- Used by emperors to demonstrate their generosity and gain popularity
+- Userd by ordinary Romans to express their opinions to the emperor

+**Cultural Significance**:

+- opportunity for romans to celebrate the success and power of their empire
+- beleivedto teach moral lessons about courage, discipline
+- tells us about roman attitudes towards human and animal life

+### 👨🏻‍🌾 Slavery

+> pst. slavery is bad, ok.

+Slaves had collar tags with names of their master, in case if they ran away.
+Treatment of slaves depended on the law, personality of the owner & the type of work they had to do.

+Slavery was inherited.
+Treatment of slaves:

+- It was legal to abuse slaves physically & sexually
+- Slaves could only give legal evidence under torture

+**Pedanius Secundus** owned 400 slaves and got killed by one of them.

+Some slaves had been trained and were **specialized** in something; developed close and trusted relationships with citizens.
+Many children of Roman elite were raised by slaves.

+#### Freepeople

+Roman citizens were able to free their slaves.
+Free slaves were called **freepeople**.
+Freepeople were important in Rome economy - they could acquire wealth.

+Freeperson's name consisted of **praenomen** (first name), **nomen** (family name), **cognomen** (distinguishing name).

+### 💒 Christianity

+### 🌍 Rome: Late Empire

+### 🗡 Fall of Rome